-All BC Housing programs are for Aboriginal people.
-However, the Aboriginal Homeless Outreach Program is for the disproportionate number of Aboriginal peoples who are homeless or at risk of homelessness.
+All BC Housing programs are for Indigenous people; however the Aboriginal Homeless Outreach Program is for the disproportionate number of Indigenous peoples who are homeless or at risk of homelessness.

-The outreach workers come from Aboriginal, community-based organizations.
-They are able to connect people and provide services from an Aboriginal perspective.
+The outreach workers come from Indigenous, community-based organizations.
+They are able to connect people and provide services from an Indigenous perspective.